Skip to main content

 • How does Pulse handle ACLs compared to Glean?

-Pulse mirrors ACLs at retrieval into the ResourceAcl table during sync, and every retrieval call gates through visibleDocumentIds.
+Pulse mirrors ACLs at retrieval as it syncs, and every answer is filtered through them, so you only ever see what you could already see in the original tool.
 Glean syncs permissions per connector and applies them at search time.
-Both approaches are designed to honor source-tool access controls; the difference is that Pulse models decisions as first-class typed entities rather than as document hits.
+Both honor the source tool's access controls; the difference is that Pulse keeps decisions as structured records rather than as document hits.

 • Is Pulse a Glean replacement for a 200-person engineering team?